 \subsection{Naming Game}

-In the two-opinion variant of the Naming Game~\cite{baronchelli2006sharp}, also known as the binary-agreement model, nodes can hold either one of two conflicting opinions or both opinions simultaneously.
-At each time step, a node is randomly selected to be the speaker, and one of its neighbors is randomly chosen as the listener.
-The speaker then communicates its opinion to the listener (randomly selected if the speaker holds two opinions).
+In the two-opinion variant of the Naming Game~\cite{baronchelli2006sharp}, also known as the \textit{Binary Agreement Model}, nodes can hold either one of two conflicting opinions or both opinions simultaneously~\cite{xie2011social}.
+At each time step, a model randomly selects a speaker and also randomly chooses one of its neighbors as the listener.
+The speaker then communicates their opinion to the listener (randomly selected if the speaker holds two opinions).
 If the listener already holds the conveyed opinion, both the speaker and the listener retain it, eliminating all other opinions.
 Table~\ref{t2} shows a schema for this process.

-Naming Game differs from many other opinion dynamics models by allowing agents to hold both opinions simultaneously.
-This characteristic has a notable impact on the time required to achieve consensus from uniform initial conditions.
-Model can be applicable in various scenarios, including situations where changes in state are not deliberate or calculated but unconscious and it can show how opinions evolve in scenarios where individuals adapt their views through social interactions.
+The Naming Game differs from other opinion dynamics models by allowing agents to hold both opinions simultaneously.
+This feature reduces the time required to achieve consensus from uniform initial conditions.
+The model can implement various scenarios, including those cases in which changes in state are not deliberate or are randomly calculated to mimic unconsciousness.
+It can also show how opinions evolve when individuals adapt their views through social interactions~\cite{xie2011social, xie2012evolution}.